Serving Abused Children in Southernmost Illinois

 Two Rivers works closely with specially trained practitioners from Children's Medical and Mental Health Resource Network (CMMHRN).
 CMMHRN provides Forensic Exams in a child friendly exam room.
 Our advocates accompany clients to CMMHRN for support.

-An advocate is assigned to each child to act on behalf of their best interests.
-This includes helping to understand and navigate the court process and connecting the child and non-offending family members with other community services such as counseling, social services and Crime Victims Compensation.
+An advocate is assigned to help families understand and navigate the court process and connect the child and non-offending family members with other community service referrals such as counseling, social services, and Crime Victim Compensation.

 Multi-disciplinary case review meetings are held regularly in each county the CAC serves to share information, follow-up on child victims and monitor case status.